Sewer Camera 10DX1 Solves Hidden Blockage | Wheeled Drain Camera Test

 Advancing the Camera & Findings

-At roughly 4.5 m we saw a junction with visible build-up on the clay pipe.
+At approximately 4.5 m, we reached a junction with visible build-up on the clay pipe.
 A still frame was saved for the client report.
-The blockage was clearly paper and wipes accumulation, which had dried over time.
+The blockage was caused by paper and wipes accumulation that had dried over time.

 Clearing the Blockage & Verification

-After repeated flushes, the obstruction gave way.
-No rods were needed this time, which kept cleanup easier.
+After a few flushes, the obstruction cleared.
+No rods were needed this time, which made cleanup easier.
 We flushed again, advanced the camera, and verified the full run was clear.

 Can I inspect small PVC under the sink?